 The Daily Mail ran a huge article on our victory, including several shocking pictures in full colour.
 “A very un-British cruelty” is how I described it to them (see page 26) and a very un-British cruelty it is, too.

 Foie-gras – forcing so much food down the throats of ducks and geese that their livers expand up to 10 times their natural size – would not be tolerated in Britain.
 Sadly, trade rules insist that it can still be imported.
-A French company that sends as much as 50 per cent of its production to the UK is Ernest Soulard.
-One British chef who eagerly buys its foie-gras is Gordon Ramsay, and he repeats their sales hype almost verbatim – that the company is an “industry leader in terms of animal welfare.”
+One British chef who eagerly buys its foie-gras is Gordon Ramsay, and he repeats their sales hype almost verbatim – that the company he used to use is an “industry leader in terms of animal welfare.”

-The camera we hid in one shed recorded the twice-daily horror that is gavage (force feeding).
+Undercover footage showed some awful scenes.
+The camera hid in one shed recorded the twice-daily horror that is gavage (force feeding).
 A worker moved along the seemingly endless rows of cages, thrusting a meta tube down each duck’s throat and mechanically pumping vast quantities of corn into their stomachs.

 The pathetic little creatures tried to retract their necks and hide their heads to avoid the inevitable but there was nowhere for them to go.
 One duck vomited up copious amounts of the yellow corn mush that had been forced into him.
 Ducks would naturally be pristine clean on lakes and rivers, spending much of their time preening.
 Here, that vital process is denied them and everywhere we looked, ducks were covered in grime and caked with feed and vomit.
 Some had eyes so caked as to be almost blind.
 At the bottom of some cages lay motionless feathered corpses – some of the million casualties who die every year from being force fed.